zelisinho/anypoint-examples/dataweave-with-flowreflookup/README.md

 #### DataWeave and FlowRefLookup ####

 Beyond transforming and mapping data from one format to another, you can use an Anypoint DataWeave Transformer to access other flows in a Mule application to acquire additional information.
-Use a FlowRefLookup Table to acquire information outside the message, then append it to the payload.
+Use a flow lookup to acquire information outside the message, then append it to the payload.

 ### Assumptions ###